 In this OKR example, you’re the Head of Sales, and one of your department initiatives is to convert more prospects into leads.
 So, you make “increasing the number of qualified leads” your objective, and your leadership team collaborates to come up with three key results:

-- Key result 1 | Reduce the number of steps in the demo request process
+• Key result 1 | We reduced the number of steps in the demo request process by 30%.

-- Key result 2 | Guide the sales team to run demos with 15 new leads every week
+• Key result 2 | We created a system that empowers the sales team to run demos with 15 new leads every week.

-- Key result 3 | Answer 70% of sales inquiries within 12 hours
+• Key result 3 | Sales team members answer 70% of sales inquiries within 12 hours.

+OKR and KPI frameworks must first be understood by every responsible and accountable team member at some level before they can be implemented effectively.
 Once a team, department, or company are all on the same page in terms of what OKRs and KPIs are (and have had a chance to discuss and collaborate), there’s a shared fate and purpose in place that lets those teams all operate together effectively.”

 — Erik Harbison, President and Co-Founder of The Marketing Help

-- KPIs are raw performance metrics that tell you how your business performs, while an OKR is a framework for goal setting.
-When building your OKRs, you’ll determine what KPIs you’ll need to track your progress toward your objective.
+• KPIs are raw performance metrics that tell you how your business performs, while an OKR is a framework for goal setting — When building your OKRs, you’ll determine what KPIs you’ll need to track your progress toward your objective.

-- OKRs are always future-oriented, while KPIs tell you how you’re doing at present and in the past.
-That’s why relying on KPIs alone to measure your business performance won’t help you move the needle forward over time.
+• OKRs are always future-oriented, while KPIs tell you how you’re doing at present and in the past — That’s why relying on KPIs alone to measure your business performance won’t help you move the needle forward over time.

-- KPIs don’t change; OKRs do (and regularly).
-You may change what KPIs you rely on as your goals shift over time, but the KPIs themselves remain constant.
+• KPIs don’t change; OKRs do (and regularly) — You may change what KPIs you rely on as your goals shift over time, but the KPIs themselves remain constant.

-- KPIs communicate an opportunity or issue, while OKRs provide a framework to address them.
-If your employee absenteeism rate is high, it may be time to create an objective focused on increasing employee engagement.
+• KPIs communicate an opportunity or issue, while OKRs provide a framework to address them — If your employee absenteeism rate is high, it may be time to create an objective focused on increasing employee engagement.

 Should you have OKRs & KPIs?

-- Key result 1 | Reduce employee turnover from 25% to 17%
+• Key result 1 | We reduce employee turnover from 25% to 17%.

-- Key result 2 | Increase your employee Net Promoter (eNPS) score from 10 to 20
+• Key result 3 | We increase our employee Net Promoter (eNPS) score from 10 to 20

 OKR & KPI best practices